ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/synchronize_templates.rst

 the file synchronization interface.
 Three 'types' of template-file pairings may be indicated:

 -  Synced files.
 No action is needed.
-The datebase update is more recent than the associated file and is thus 'in sync'.
+The database update is more recent than the associated file and is thus 'in sync'.
 -  Outdated template.
 The file associated with the template is more recent than the copy in the database.
 The information in the database